The Poetry of Becoming

 But where does one look

-When the map is a tangle of mixed messages?
+when the map is a tangle of mixed messages?

 I search for my own voice, my own truth.

-But it's hard to hear over the noise
+But it's hard to hear over the noise of a world that values doing over being.

-I've become a stranger to my buried, muddled heart.
+In the rush to achieve and acquire, I've become a stranger to my buried, muddled heart.

-Seeking a center that feels like home?
+Aren't we all wanderers, seeking a center that feels like home?

-It's not a failure,but an awakening,
+I realize It is not a failure,but an awakening,

-A realization that the map I've been given,
+a realization that the map I've been given,

-Might not lead to the treasure I seek.
+might not lead to the treasure I seek.

-So yes, I feel lost,
+So yes, I feel lost.

 And perhaps, in acknowledging this lostness,

-I've taken the first step,
+I've taken the first step, on a path that's truly mine.

 --